Jessica Chobot: IGN and media work (2009-2013)

-Nerdist Era (2013-2019)
+Nerdist era (2013-2019)

 On November 4, 2013, Chobot became the host of Nerdist News, a pop culture news series produced by Nerdist Industries airing five days a week on Nerdist.com.
 In addition to Nerdist News, she also hosted Nerdist News Talks Back which aired every Friday.
 The show was designed to go beyond the headlines as a panel of commentators tackled topics in film, television, comics, gaming, and more.
 From 2016 through 2018, Chobot co-hosted Mothership], a live interactive variety show produced for Nerdist under the Project Alpha banner, with Hector Navarro.

-On June 26 2014, she launched Bizarre States, a podcast focused on the paranormal, conspiracy theories, true crime, and fringe phenomena.
+On June 26, 2014, she launched Bizarre States, a podcast focused on the paranormal, conspiracy theories, true crime, and fringe phenomena.
 The show was co-hosted by fellow Nerdist Industries writer and director Andrew Bowser and featured guest interviews, personal stories, and odd news stories.
 It ran under the Nerdist umbrella through 2019.

 In 2017 Nerdist took the podcast from the studio to the field in a miniseries called Bizarre States: Los Angeles.
 The series was a six-episode show that was hosted on Project Alpha, which investigated spooky locations in the greater Los Angeles area.
 The series returned for a second season, hosted under the name Bizarre States: California.

 Chobot announced her departure from Nerdist on August 5, 2019, after six years with the company.

-Video Game Involvement
+Video game involvement

 In 2012, Chobot appeared in Mass Effect 3 as the voice and likeness of Diana Allers (a non-player character), a journalist and potential romantic companion for the player character, Commander Shepard.
 Her inclusion sparked debate about journalistic ethics, given her role in games media.
 Though Chobot hosted preview coverage for the game on G4, she and the outlets she worked with publicly stated she would not review the title in any official capacity.

 Reception to her appearance was mixed.
 Critics such as GameSpot's Kevin VanOrd stated that her appearance "seem[ed] more like a calculated marketing ploy than a union of creative talents", while others noted the challenge of separating entertainment personalities from journalistic roles.
 In response to the controversy, Chobot stated that she had never considered herself a journalist, emphasizing that she was hired as an on-screen personality and that BioWare never asked her for any favors in return.

 Chobot later served as the writer for Daylight, a survival horror videogame developed by Zombie Studios.
 The game was released on April 29, 2014, for PC and PlayStation 4.
 The game received mixed reviews but was praised for its visuals.

 Chobot co-hosted the 20th, 21st, 23rd, 24th, and 25th annual ceremonies of D.I.C.E.
 Awards with Greg Miller.